rahultakale44/shopsphere-ecommerce/README.md

-﻿# ShopSphere – Full Stack E-Commerce Platform
+﻿# ShopSphere – Java Full Stack E-Commerce Platform

 ShopSphere is a full-stack e-commerce application inspired by modern online shopping platforms like Amazon and Flipkart.
 The platform allows users to browse products, manage their cart, place orders, and track purchases through a responsive and user-friendly interface.